abhishekkr/raguel/README.md

 ### raguel

 [Mythological Context](http://en.wikipedia.org/wiki/Raguel_(archangel))
-Refernce: ArchAngel, Name means The friend of God.
+Reference: ArchAngel, Name means The friend of God.

 It's here to be the friend of Shell Gods to create minion scripts to serve the SYSTEMS.